 Sending out communications about your survey is always important.
 You should clearly outline why you’re launching the survey, who will have access to the data, and how action will be taken.
 Also, consider what you may want to add as additional context for why you’re still launching your survey now.
 This is an opportunity to express empathy to your employees.

-You may also want to consider allowing employees to opt-out of participation for a survey.
+You may also want to consider allowing employees to opt-out of participation in a survey.
 Given the emotional toll your employees (especially your Black employees) may be experiencing, it can be a lot to ask them to share their feedback.
 You might even acknowledge the emotional energy that goes into providing thoughtful feedback in your survey communications.

 Example survey communication: